publiccodenet/about/organization/strategic-council.md

 ## Membership of the strategic council

 The board of directors invites new members to join the strategic council.
-On acceptance of the role the member is added to the strategic council.
+After accepting the role, the member is added to the strategic council.

 Members of the strategic council are expected to: